Easy Vegetarian Chili Recipe for Cozy Nights

 How to Make Vegetarian Chili

-Step 4: Simmer and Season
+Step 4: Simmer and Thicken

-Step 5: Finish with Fresh Cilantro
+Step 5: Finish and Flavor Adjustments

 Pro Tips for Making Vegetarian Chili